bsutton/pig_server/README.md

 # Getting Started
-The first thing you need to do is connect the GIO pins to your irrigation values, you will need a relay device to provide enough power to trigger the vales.
+The first thing you need to do is connect the GIO pins to your irrigation values, you will need a relay device to provide enough power to trigger the valves.

-Once the hardware is configured you need to define End Points and Garden Beds
+Once the hardware is configured you need to define End Points and Garden Beds via the pigation front end.

+From a browser navigate to http://mypi or https://mypi - where mypi is the IP address or FQDN of the pigation server.

 An EndPoint creates a named mapping to a GIO pin on the pie.
 Once you have defined you End Points you can go in and configure your